-- In and a 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 - Address In Istaal (Is all Istaal) Increase skills, knowledge and leadership in order to build community capacity Addresses an evidence based community need (40%) Outline of the service provided to the Monash In-kind (hall hire): Capped at \$15,000 Applications for funding for up to three community (40%) (3) years will be considered Specialist Services Support for established service delivery organisations Improve the health and wellbeing of Monash residents through direct service delivery Support residents to participate fully in community life Complement other services available in City of Monash Number of Monash residents accessing the service annually (10%) Level of contribution (cash and/or in-kind) provided by applicant organisation (10%) Expertise available to deliver the funded service (15%) Evidence of partnerships with Council or other organisations in Monash (15%) It is expected that applicants must demonstrate a financial contribution to the service and/or evidence of funding partners.
-In-kind (hall hire or facility rental): no cap Applications for funding for up to three (3) years will be considered Neighbourhood House Add value to core services and programs delivered by Neighbourhood Houses Develop community capacity and empowerment Delivers clear community development outcomes (15%) Builds social cohesion (15%) Increases community participation, particularly through diversity and inclusion (10%) Number of Monash residents directly participating in and/or attending the service (10%) Cash: Up to \$10,000 per annum In-kind (hall hire or facility rental): no cap Applications for funding for up to three (3) years will be considered Positive Ageing Support social inclusion initiatives specifically for senior Monash residents.
+Neighbourhood House Add value to core services and programs delivered by Neighbourhood Houses Develop community capacity and empowerment Delivers clear community development outcomes (15%) Builds social cohesion (15%) Increases community participation, particularly through diversity and inclusion (10%) Number of Monash residents directly participating in and/or attending the service (10%) Cash: Up to \$10,000 per annum In-kind (hall hire or facility rental): no cap Applications for funding for up to three (3) years will be considered Positive Ageing Support social inclusion initiatives specifically for senior Monash residents.
 Support the provision of regular activities and nutritious meals in a social setting.
-Applicants must have a minimum of 20 Monash residents members that actively participate in the group's activities (Regular Monash Participants) If applying for meal subsidy funding, meals provided must be substantial and nutritious.
-Cash: Up to \$5,000 Cash funding is calculated based upon Regular Monash Participants (RMP) and frequency of meals provided (if applicable), capped at \$4,000 Operational funding = \$10 per RMP Meal subsidy funding = (\$10 x RMP) + (\$1 x RMP x meals served per year)
+Applicants must have at least 75% of members over 60 and a minimum of 20 Monash residents members that actively participate in the group's activities (Regular Monash Participants) If applying for meal subsidy funding, meals provided must be substantial and nutritious.
+Cash: Up to \$5,000 Cash funding is calculated based upon Regular Monash Participants (RMP) and frequency of meals provided (if applicable), capped at \$5,000 Operational funding = \$10 per RMP Meal subsidy funding = (\$10 x RMP) + (\$1 x RMP x meals served per year) Probus Clubs are eligible for in-kind funding only In-kind (hall hire): Up to \$30,000 Applications for funding for up to three (3) years will be considered